-Play is more than just waving a wand style toy around which can frustrate your cat and make behaviors and relationships worse.
+Play is more than just waving a wand style toy around, which can frustrate your cat and make behaviors and relationships worse.
 All cats are programmed to stalk, hunt, catch and consume prey.
-Domestic cats do not have the need or opportunity to hunt which can lead to heightened levels of stress which can show in a variety of ways including behavior problems and illness.
+Domestic cats do not have the need or opportunity to hunt, which can lead to heightened levels of stress that can show in a variety of ways including behavior problems and illness.

 How do I do it?

 Find out what really gets your cat excited in terms of his hunting style – ground, aerial or a combination?
 A wand toy with a small mouse at the end is great at simulating ground prey while a toy mimicking aerial prey can really get your cat moving.
 While your cat may enjoy fetching toys you throw, when they stop moving they are considered dead prey that is inedible and no cat wants that!